zenml-io/zenml/docs/book/advanced-guide/practical/code-repositories.md

 When using containerized components in your stack, ZenML needs to build Docker images to remotely execute your code.
 If you're not using a code repository, this code will be included in the Docker images that ZenML builds.
-This however means that new Docker images will be built and pushed whenever you make changes to any of your source files.
+This, however, means that new Docker images will be built and pushed whenever you make changes to any of your source files.
 When running a pipeline that is part of a [local code repository checkout](#detecting-local-code-repository-checkouts), ZenML can instead build the Docker images without including any of your source files, and download